mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ![Blueprint sword attachment offset socket automatic]({{ '/assets/images/posts/static-mesh-sockets/blueprint-sword-attachment-offset-socket-automatic.png' | relative_url }})

-Now that attachment is a solved issue, we can have some fun with it.
+Now that attachment is solved, we can have some fun with it.

 ![Attachment fun]({{ '/assets/images/posts/static-mesh-sockets/attachment-fun.png' | relative_url }})

 If we wanted to be really strict with this we could even use `FGameplayTag` instead of `FName` as parameters to force our designers to use pre-defined gameplay tags for sockets.

 Depending on our use case we should consider the performance of sequential socket lookups.
-Technically we are iterating an array of objects multiple times.
+Technically we are iterating a (small) array of objects multiple times.
+If we find a significant performance impact we could:

+- Cache socket transforms after the first lookup (since they do not change)
+- Use `UStaticMesh::GetSocketsByTag` to find all relevant sockets in O(n)

-But the old adage applies: Unmeasured performance optimization is the root of all evil.
+But the old adage applies: *Unmeasured* optimization is the root of all evil.

 # Animating Props with Control Rig in Sequencer